-In the event of absence, parents are requested to ring the school office by 9.00am on a daily basis and, on the child’s return, to send an absence note confirming the reason for absence and the number of days missed.
+In the event of absence, parents are requested to ring the Absence Line (01483 239 220) by 9.00am on a daily basis and, on the child’s return, to send an absence note confirming the reason for absence and the number of days missed.
 Where no notification of absence is received, you will be contacted by the school.

 Students who need to leave the premises during school time must bring a note from home or an appointment card to be initialled by the Form Tutor.
 They must sign out at Student Reception before leaving and sign in on their return.
 These are important procedures in helping to ensure the safety and welfare of all our students.

 Parents should not take students out of school during term time.
 Holiday requests will only be authorised in exceptional circumstances.

 Please download a Leave of Absence Form if required.

 The Truancy Call system will automatically telephone the parents of students who are not present for registration and are absent without permission.

 Please see our Attendance Policy below for further details.

 The guidance below has been issued by Surrey County Council:

 Penalty Notices to Address Poor Attendance at School